 - Congregational or choir singing is strongly discouraged at this time.
 Evidence shows that singing is more likely to spread the virus than speaking.
 A Cantor/Soloist may be considered if they are wearing a facial covering at all times, with additional physical distancing in place.
 Instrumental music is recommended.

-- A plan to ensure that no more than 25 people attend each in-person gathering, as well as a pastoral response to handle any visitors, should be developed.
+- Develop a plan to ensure that no more than 20% of the building’s occupancy limit attends each in-person gathering, as well as a pastoral response to handle any visitors.

-- A log of who attends each in-person gathering should be kept for the purpose of contact tracing.
+- Maintain a log of who attends each in-person gathering for the purpose of contact tracing.

-- All in attendance must maintain 6 feet distance from other people at all times.
+- Ensure proper distancing–All in attendance must maintain 6 feet distance from other people at all times.
 Members of a household may sit together, but must maintain 6 feet distance from others.